Teachers and parents alike often find that students of all ages don’t understand the difference between wants and needs. Children often

 The students can stay in their pairs or groups or can be divided into new groups as desired.
 Each group will design a method of living for one year in the environment chosen in task 2.
 The environment must include air, water, food, clothing and shelter.
 Students will have a limited amount of space Students can create posters, models or presentations to detail their ideas.
 Each group can present their idea to the class.

-Students should create a presentation for the class to present their ideas and solutions.
+Students should create a presentation for the class to identify what they want versus what they need and present their ideas and solutions.

 The first three tasks should be discussed upon completion to verify a complete understanding of the difference between wants and needs.
 The presentations for task three and four can be evaluated on a five-point rubric scale.